-Moon, Aldebaran, Pleiades before bedtime | EarthSky.org
+Moon, Aldebaran, Pleiades late night September 25 to 27

 Or visit Sunrise Sunset Calendars, being sure to check the moonrise and moonset box, to find out when the moon rises into your sky.

-Or see the U.S. Naval Observatory site and check Aldebaran as your celestial object of interest to find out when Aldebaran rises into your sky.

 When the moon travels in front of Taurus (or any constellation of the zodiac, for that matter), the moon can travel anywhere from 5 degrees north to 5 degrees south of the ecliptic.
-For the next several years, the moon will remain south of the ecliptic in its monthly travels in front of Taurus the Bull.

-A little over a year ago – on September 3, 2018 – the moon occulted (passed in front of) Aldebaran, presenting the final occultation of a monthly occultation series that started on January 29, 2015.
-But month by month, and year by year, the moon’s trajectory will slowly but surely shift northward as it goes through Taurus the Bull.
-In fact, for the next 15 years, the moon will be sweeping to the north of Aldebaran and to the south of Alcyone, the Pleiades’ brightest star.
+A little over three years ago – on September 3, 2018 – the moon occulted (passed in front of) Aldebaran, presenting the final occultation of a monthly occultation series that started on January 29, 2015.
+But month by month, for the next few years, the moon’s trajectory will carry the moon farther north of Aldebaran yet closer to Alcyone, the Pleiades’ brightest star.

-The monthly occultation series involving the moon and the Pleiades star Alcyone will take place from September 5, 2023, till July 7, 2029.
+Then the monthly occultation series involving the moon and the Pleiades star Alcyone will begin on September 5, 2023, and conclude on July 7, 2029.

-The Skidi Pawnee in the American Great Plains (Nebraska) used the Pleiades cluster as a calendar marker.
+For the Skidi Pawnee in the American Great Plains (Nebraska), the Pleiades cluster served as an important calendar marker.
 When they saw the Pleiades cluster through the smoke holes of their lodges just before dawn, they knew it was time to harvest the crops.

-Bottom line: Before bedtime on September 19 and 20, 2019, look eastward for the moon, which shines in front of the constellation Taurus the Bull.
+Bottom line: Are you a night owl?
+Before bedtime on September 25, 26 and 27, 2021, look eastward for the moon, which shines in front of the constellation Taurus the Bull.